Introduction

 Birth

-Walter George, the third child of William and Elizabeth Chapman, was born at Hardington in 1837.
+Walter George was born in 1837 at Hardington, the third of nine children born to William and Elizabeth Chapman.
 He was the brother of Charles, Edwin and William.
 His father, William, was a weaver and later a labourer.
+The tithe survey recorded William occupying a house and garden at Underhill (number 183) and an allotment in Cold Harbour.

 Occupation